In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 Structure matters more than returns.
 It doesn't matter how much you make if you can't keep it.
 Jurisdiction, asset protection, tax efficiency—these aren't afterthoughts.
 They're the foundation.

-Geopolitical risk is real.
+Tail (in my case, geopolitical) risk is real.
 Most founders think about market risk, business risk, and execution risk.
-They don't think about the risk that the rules of the game change entirely - the Black Swan-type of events.
-I do now.
+They rarely think about the tail risk when the rules of the game change entirely - the Black Swan-type of events.

 The only thing you truly own is what you know.
 Assets can be seized.
 Markets can crash.
 Governments can change.
-But the mental models and systems you develop, those travel with you.
+But the mental models and systems you develop, your experience, and your skills travel with you.

 What I'm Building Now

 In 2016, I joined an investment and wealth management group in London.
-Started on one project, joined full-time, and eventually became a partner.
+Started on one project, joined full-time, and soon became a partner.

 Today, we oversee around £2bn in client assets.
 We grow through acquisition, buying independent wealth management firms and making them better.
-We built the first platform of its kind in the UK that lets financial advisers run their entire practice online (think Shopify for financial advisers).
+We built the first-of-its-kind wealthtech platform in the UK that lets financial advisers run their entire practice online (think Shopify for financial advisers).
 We provide investment management to institutional and private clients.

 So I'm not just someone who writes about wealth.
-I'm building wealth infrastructure.
-Every day.
+We are building wealth infrastructure.
+We manage money.
+We work with private clients providing financial advice.

 And that's exactly why I started CapitalFounders.io.